NSEL case: History

+Investors' activisms

+The investors of NSEL formed an organization by the name of NSEL Investor's Forum (NIF) in the month of August 2013.
+However investors who were dissatisfied with brokers' role in NIF formed a pure investors' organization by the name of NSEL Investors' Action Group (NIAG).
+Many writs, PILs, Suits have been filed in Mumbai HC against NSEL/FTIL and Jignesh Shah.

+Bankruptcy

-EOW Mumbai police action
+Investigation by EOW Mumbai

-The EOW (Economic Offences Wing) of Mumbai Police is presently investigating this crisis and the Mumbai police has conducted various raids.
+As of 2019, the EOW (Economic Offences Wing) of Mumbai Police was investigating this crisis and the Mumbai police has conducted various raids.
 On 9 October 2013, Amit Mukherjee, the Assistant Vice-president (Business Development) of NSEL, was arrested by the EOW of the Mumbai police marking the first arrest in the payment crisis.
 Subsequently, a day later on 10 October 2013, the EOW of Mumbai Police arrested Jai Bahukhandi, the former Assistant Vice-president of NSEL.
-Former CEO and MD, Mr. Anjani Sinha, was arrested a week later on 17 October 2013.
+Former CEO and MD, Anjani Sinha, was arrested a week later on 17 October 2013.
 The EOW has since invoked the MPID (Maharashtra Protection of Investors Deposit) Act, under which it can attach properties and assets of the accused, for the interest of the investors.
-Mr. Nilesh Patel of NK Proteins Ltd., the biggest borrower from the NSEL, was arrested on 22 October 2013 who got out on bail subsequently.
-Mr. Surinder Gupta of PD Agroprocessors was arrested by EOW on 5 March 2014.
+Nilesh Patel of NK Proteins Ltd., the biggest borrower from the NSEL, was arrested on 22 October 2013 who got out on bail subsequently.
+Surinder Gupta of PD Agroprocessors was arrested by EOW on 5 March 2014.

 The EOW also arrested Rajesh Mehta of Swastik Overseas Ahmedabad who was one of the borrowers on 1 April 2014.
 On 6 January 2014, the EOW of Mumbai's crime branch submitted its first chargesheet in connection with NSEL payment crisis.
 The chargesheet mentions the names of the following five accused: